 What daily actions does Blue Elephant Daycare take to monitor illness?
-(COVID-19 Enhanced Health and Safety Protocls supersedes this policy)

-Upon arrival, each child has a daily health check accessed by the teacher who greets the child and parent.
+Upon arrival, each child has a daily health check accessed by the Educator who greets the child and parent.
 Teacher looks for signs of ill health and/or visible marks, bruises etc. This is recorded in the attendance and log if any unusual signs are noticed.
 If the parent is there, it is addressed.
-Or else at the end of the day the staff asks the parents about her observations or lets the parent know how the child was during the day.
+If the parent has left, the Educator informs the Supervisor who in turn calls the parent to inform on the child's ill health observed.
+Or else during the day if the unusual signs and symptoms develop and are observed by the Educator, the Supervisor is informed right away.
+The Supervisor contacts the parent to inform about the ill health of the child.
+The child is excluded from the other children and taken to the outbreak room with a supervising staff.
+The Supervisor follows up with the parent next day on child's health and symptoms by email and/or phone.